 It is easy to over pack when anticipating a new adventure.
 We have all been there.
-Traveling light can free you up to spend more time exploring and reflecting, than wrestling with all the "just in case" that have a hard time fitting back into your case during the trip.
+Traveling light can free you up to spend more time exploring and reflecting, rather than wrestling with all the "just in case" that have a hard time fitting back into your case during the trip.

 Bring a small daypack to carry necessary items each day.
 TTT provides a lightweight cinch bag useful for carrying your items (travel guide, Bible, water, snack) from the bus to individual sites.
-We recommend either our provided sport bag or hydration packs like Camelbak, or similar small day packs for your “on-site” bag.
+We recommend either our provided sport bag or hydration packs like Camelbak or similar small day packs for your “on-site” bag.
 Additionally, an extra bag/backpack (“bus bag”) to keep on the bus is useful for keeping extra necessities available during the day.
 Such necessities may include medications, extra snacks, pens/highlighters, monies, change of socks/shoes, jacket, rain gear, pens/highlighters, battery pack chargers, etc.

 clothing & toiletries

 - Wide-brimmed hat: required wear for sun protection each day.
-This is a must have in Israel
+This is a must have in Israel.

 - Pants: Lightweight or hiking specific that dry quickly.
 Pants with zip on/off legs are recommended for occasions when shorts are acceptable.
 No very short/tight shorts.
 Mid-thigh or longer required.